supranational/vdf-fpga/README.md

 ## Step 1 - Develop your multiplier

 1. Install [Vivado 2018.3](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2018-3.html).
-To get started you can use a Xilinx WebPack or 30-day trial license.
-Extended trial licenses will be made available to registered competitors through Supranational in partnership with Xilinx early in the competition.
+To get started you can use a Xilinx WebPack or 30-day trial license. **Extended trial licenses will be made available to registered competitors through Supranational in partnership with Xilinx early in the competition.**
+1. Install dependencies:
+    ```
+    source msu/scripts/simulation_setup.sh
+    ```
+1. Be sure support for Spartan-7 is included in Vivado.
+This part should be available with either WebPack or the 30-day trial licenase.
+To verify:
+    * In Vivado, select Help -> Add Design Tools or Devices, then sign in
+    * Expand "7 Series", ensure "Spartan-7" is enabled
 1. Depending on your approach choose one of the baseline models to start from.
 Starting Vivado using the `run_vivado.sh` will automatically generate testbench inputs.

     **Simple**